junrui-liu/patina/src/assignments/as3.md

 ```
 If your type checker encounters a type error, it should raise a `TypeError`, which is defined in `error.ml`. **However, you don't need to raise exceptions explicitly using `raise` (and we recommend against doing that).** Instead, use the helper functions `error.ml`, who will raise the appropriate exceptions on your behalf.

+Fill in the missing parts that are marked with `hole ()` in `typecheck.ml`.

 In addition to the typing rules described in the reference manual, your type checker should also perform a few other semantic checks.
 For example, a program should only have one `main` function, which takes no argument and returns a unit.
-You can get some hints about various semantic checks by looking at the helper functions in `error.ml`.
+You can get some hints as to what kinds of semantic checks need to be performed, by looking at the helper functions in `error.ml`.

 [^1]: You can think of the environment in AS1 as a lazy substitution table.